-- Contracted third-party payors The Company has contracts with negotiated prices for services provided for patients with commercial healthcare insurance carriers - Centers for Medicare and Medicaid Services ("CMS") The Company has received independent diagnostic testing facility approval from regional Medicare Administrative Contractors and will receive reimbursement per the relevant Current Procedural Terminology ("CPT") code rate for the services rendered to the patient covered by CMS. - Non-contracted third-party payors: Non-contracted commercial and government payors often reimburse out-of-network rates provided under the relevant CPT codes on a case-by-case basis.
-The transaction price is based on an average of the Company's historical collection experience for our non-contracted services.
+- Contracted third-party payors The Company has contracts with negotiated prices for services provided for patients with commercial healthcare insurance carriers - CMS The Company has received independent diagnostic testing facility approval from regional Medicare Administrative Contractors and will receive reimbursement per the relevant Current Procedural Terminology ("CPT") code rate for the services rendered to the patient covered by CMS. - Non-contracted third-party payors: Non-contracted commercial and government payors often reimburse out-of-network rates provided under the relevant CPT codes on a case-by-case basis.
+The transaction price is based on factors including an average of the Company's historical collection experience for non-contracted services.
 This rate is reviewed at least quarterly. - Healthcare institutions Healthcare institutions are typically hospitals or physician practices in which the Company has negotiated amounts for its monitoring services, including certain governmental agencies such as the Veteran's Administration and Department of Defense.